Emergencies

 The out-of-hours doctor can, among other things, prescribe medicines, refer you to an accident and emergency department or admit you to hospital.

-The out-of-hours doctor will be able to assist you more quickly if you have your national health insurance card ready and if you have taken your temperature if you suspect you are running a fever.
+The out-of-hours doctor will be able to assist you more quickly if you have your yellow health insurance card ready and if you have taken your temperature if you suspect you are running a fever.

 Content fetched from lifeindenmark.borger.dk -